ASimpleMeow/Lord-Of-The-Meows/README.md

 - Allow for Attacks (if a weapon is present and selected in the inventory) with the SPACEBAR Key
 - Create a sword model for the Character
 - Implement basic combat, with damage and push back.
 The enemy gets destoryed when they run out of health
+- Display Damage done (to the enemy) via UI -> Numbers of damage appear of the enemy for 0.75 seconds